dialog-semiconductor/BLE_SDK6_examples/LPCCSE_160_Reset_Indication/Readme.md

 ## Key Features
 - Store data in the uninitialized section of the Retention-RAM
-- Detect sourse of :
+- Detect source of :
     - Hardware reset
     - Software reset
     - Reset by WDOG expiration
     - Power-on-Reset
 - Using UART2 for debugging purposes
 - 128-bit UUID custom profile